High School Innovation Curriculum

 Overview

-- Introduction to World History
+- HIST 100: Introduction to World History

-- AP Comparative Government & Politics
+- HIST 475: Advanced Comparative Government and Politics (AP option)

-Introduction to World History
+HIST 100: Introduction to World History

 Prerequisite: None